hiphops-io/hiphops-io.github.io/docs/concepts.md

 However, a number of structures and variables are available in the expression context.
 Some variables are only available in certain circumstances.
 For example, `vars` are only populated by tasks.
 If nothing has been put in `vars` yet, then it will be empty.

-*Note*: changes to the variables will not be persisted between invocations of teh expression.
+*Note*: changes to the variables will not be persisted between invocations of the expression.
 This is true even between different steps in a when clause for example.

 The variables and structures are: